 - Archive data or reports to lower cost external storage

 Over the next couple years, as PowerHA, external disks, and application segregation become more common place, IASP technology on IBM i is going to be required learning.
-The technology has seen a lot of movement since POWER7 and even more with POWER8, especially for alternatives to internal disks.
+The technology has seen a lot of movement since POWER7 and POWER8 and even more with POWER9, especially for alternatives to internal disks.
 The result of that will be shrinking hardware costs, less complexity, and increased redundancy using clustering technology.
 PowerHA and IASP bcome part of your data center's virtualization story for IBM i along with topics like LPM (live partition mobility).

 So why, despite the benefits—and after a decade of IASP technology—are some administrators still unsure of it?
-Let’s see what our contact at IBM has to say about it.
+Let’s see what Steve from IBM has to say about it.

 Steve Finnes on IASP Technology

-Steve Finnes is the Worldwide Offering Manager for PowerHA & CBU at IBM.
+Steve Finnes is the Worldwide Offering Manager for PowerHA, CBU, and BRMS at IBM.
 Here, he talks about IASP and the concerns that administrators might have about migrating to that environment:

 “Well, Chuck, first I should point out that the mystery associated with the IASP environment has diminished in the past few years as a lot more of our customers are now deployed with PowerHA and the understanding about shared storage clustering is getting out there among our IBM i customer base.
 The kinds of questions we get are: does it require applications changes?
 How do we migrate?
 And so on.